corowne/lorekeeper/README.md

 **Separate Prompts:**
 - It's recommended to customize the index page and/or sidebar for the new prompts section. | Configured in: resources/views/prompts

+**Reports:**
+- Whether or not reports are open | Default: 1/open | Configured in: Site settings admin panel